yu-codes/yu-rag-papers/README.md

 # 📚 yu-rag-papers

-A **Retrieval‑Augmented Generation (RAG)** playground that wires up FastAPI, PostgreSQL + pgvector, an embedding worker, and a LINE Bot into a single reproducible environment.
+A **Retrieval‑Augmented Generation (RAG)** playground that wires up FastAPI, PostgreSQL, FAISS vector storage, an embedding worker, and a LINE Bot into a single reproducible environment.

 *Built for quick experiments, demos, and personal projects.*